Kotlin/dokka/docs/src/doc/docs/user_guide/gradle/usage.md

     // custom output directory
     outputDirectory.set(buildDir.resolve("dokka"))

-    // path to project documentation to display on all modules page includes.from(listOf(file("project_description.md")))

     dokkaSourceSets {
          named("customNameMain") { // The same name as in Kotlin Multiplatform plugin, so the sources are fetched automatically includes.from("packages.md", "extra.md")